Huave people

-The Huave (also spelled Huavi or Wabi) are an Indigenous people of Mexico.
-The autodenomination term used by the Huave themselves is Ikoots or Kunajts (the first-person inclusive pronoun, thus meaning "Us"), or Mareños (meaning "Sea People" in Spanish).
-They have inhabited the Isthmus of Tehuantepec for more than 3000 years, preceding the Zapotec people in settling the area.
-Today they inhabit several villages (most notably San Mateo del Mar, in the Tehuantepec District, and Santa María del Mar, San Dionisio del Mar and San Francisco del Mar, in the Juchitán District) on the sandspits of the Pacific Ocean and trade marine products with inland neighbors.
-According to the 2000 census, 13,687 people declared themselves to be Huave speakers, however, many non-speakers still identify as Huaves or Mareños.
-Their language is called Huave, or ombeayiüts/umbeyajts, depending on the dialect.
+The Huave (autonyms: Ikoots and Kunajts) are an Indigenous people of Mexico.
+They have lived the Isthmus of Tehuantepec for more than 3,000 years, preceding the Zapotec people in settling the area.
+Today they live in several villages (most notably San Mateo del Mar, in the Tehuantepec District, and Santa María del Mar, San Dionisio del Mar and San Francisco del Mar, in the Juchitán District) on the sandspits of the Pacific Ocean and trade marine products with inland neighbors.

+According to the 2000 census, 13,687 people declared themselves to be Huave speakers; however, many non-speakers still identify as Huaves or Mareños.
+Their language is called Huave, ombeayiüts, or umbeyajts, depending on the dialect.

+Name

+The Huave are all called the Huavi, Huazantecos, or Wabi.
+Their autonym is Ikoots or Kunajts (the first-person inclusive pronoun, thus meaning "Us"), or Mareños (meaning "Sea People" in Spanish).

+Economy

 Many Huave people work as fishermen and agriculturalists.

+Social organization

 Huave families are patrilocal and reside in homes with thatched roofs.
 Male members of each Huave village belong to the escalafón, which is a community organization for civic and religious affairs.